U.S. health officials drop 5-day isolation time for COVID-19

 The change comes at a time when COVID-19 is no longer the public health menace it once was.
 It dropped from being the nation's third leading cause of death early in the pandemic to 10th last year.

 Most people have some degree of immunity to the coronavirus from past vaccinations or from infections.
-And many people are not following the five-day isolation guidance anyway, some experts said.
+And many people are not following the five-day isolation guidance anyway, some experts say.

 However, some experts worry that the change may increase the risk of infection for those people who are more vulnerable to developing severe illness.